Single-Particle Mobility Edge without Disorder

+is the Jacobi theta function \cite{whittaker2021course} with $s=k-k_0$.
+For $\Delta=0$ (no ME crossing; localized), $f(t)$ becomes periodic with $T=2\pi/\kappa F$, independent of $k_0$, and Eq.~(\ref{exact}) becomes exact.

+Figures \ref{fig:f_t}(a)-\ref{fig:f_t}(c) show $f(t)$ for the wave packet in extended, localized, and ME crossing regimes, respectively.
+Clearly the extended and localized cases oscillate with separate timescales.
+For the wave packet crossing the ME [Fig. \ref{fig:f_t}(c)], we choose $k_0=k_\text{loc}$, resulting in an oscillation with the same frequency as in localized case, but bounded between multiple envelopes.
+This can be approached analytically by taking $\Delta=0.5$ and $\varepsilon=E_{k_\text{loc}}\approx 0.1F$ since it is significantly larger than the rest of nearby extended spectrum.
+The result is in Fig. \ref{fig:f_t}(d), which shares qualitative features with Fig. \ref{fig:f_t}(c).

-\textit{Conclusions.}---In this work we have analytically demonstrate the existence of a mobility edge in a lattice without quenched disorder.
+\textit{Conclusions.}---In this Letter, we have analytically demonstrated the existence of ME in a disorder-free lattice.
 We show that the analytical ME is in excellent agreement with the numerical localization properties.
-For $\kappa>1$, localized states appears even though the field is weak.
-Our so-called mosaic-Stark lattice shows peculiar dynamics of an initially localized excitation, in which the particle repeatedly extends and refocused at finite times.
-The time-averaged survival probability scales inversely proportional with the number of localized eigenstates.
-Our work suggests the possible existence of the disorder-free mobility edge in the many-body localized Stark lattice \cite{schulz2019stark}.
+For $\kappa>1$, localized states exist even with weak fields.
+The existence of the mobility edge may also probed by the time evolution of an initial wave packet.
+The survival probability oscillates with separate timescales for extended and localized regimes.
+Our Letter suggests the possible existence of the disorder-free mobility edge in the many-body localized Stark lattice \cite{schulz2019stark} with mosaic spacings.

 F.P.Z. thanks the Ministry of Higher Education and Research of Indonesia for Research Funding 2021.
 The numerical results were obtained using code written in \verb+NumPy+ \cite{harris2020array} and \verb+QuTiP+ \cite{johansson2013qutip}, and the figures were made using \verb+matplotlib+ \cite{hunter2007matplotlib}.